juliaheller/myMeteo/README.md

-An Project from Wild Code School studendts.
+An Project from Wild Code School studends.

 Mission: ->The intention of this App is to give the user access to a personalized weather app.